survival-lumc/ValidationCompRisks/Prediction_CSC.md

 </table>

-The statistical tests showed a potential violation of the proportional non recurrence mortality hazard of nodal status.
-Since the follow-up is short we assume, the proportional hazard was not violated.
+The statistical tests showed a potential violation of the proportional hazards assumption for nodal status in the model for non-recurrence mortality.
+For simplicity we ignore this violation in the remainder.

-### 1.4 Model development - fit the risk prediction models
+### 1.4 Examine the risk fit of the models

-We develop and show the results of the Cox proportional cause-specific hazards regression models
+We show the results of the Cox proportional cause-specific hazards regression models

--   Cox proportional recurrence-specific hazard model
+-   Cox proportional hazard model for recurrence

 ``` r
 dd <- datadist(rdata)